ajansari12/Activity-Modul1.3/README.md

 # About me
 Who are you?
-What is your backgroung?
+What is your background?
-My name is Ali-Jaffer Ansari, I am from Richmind Hill.
+My name is Ali-Jaffer Ansari, I am from Richmond Hill.

 What are your Career goals?
 have a consultant business